 A Stephen Minister walks alongside a hurting person to provide one-to-one, emotional and spiritual care—listening, empathizing, encouraging, helping process feelings, and connecting the person with God’s love.
 Serving in this role is an opportunity to put your spiritual gifts into action and touch people’s lives in powerful ways.

-Typically, a Stephen Minister meets with his or her care receiver in person, although many have shifted to meeting by phone or video chat.
+Typically, a Stephen Minister meets with his or her care receiver in person for about an hour a week.
 If you are interested in becoming a Stephen Minister CLICK HERE for more information!

 WHAT ARE THE NEEDS WITH WHICH STEPHEN MINISTERS CAN HELP?

 - Family frustrations and challenges

 - Families of the chronically ill

 - Loss of a loved one

 - Separation or divorce

 - Having a newborn or adopting

 - A low self-esteem